gitNitroTitan/nomadicity-client/README2.md

 * **Help**

-Users can get help with this project, if needed, by sending a discussion message on our team discussions page!
+Users can get help with this project, if needed, by sending a discussion message on the discussions page!
 Click [here](https://github.com/)